 WSA, Civil Society: Agree item 30

-Ensuring the free flow of data to promote e-commerce and international free trade
+Ensuring the promotion of e-commerce and international free trade

-ISOC, Civil Society: Ensuring the free flow of data to promote e-commerce and international free trade
+ISOC, Civil Society: Ensuring the promotion of e-commerce and international free trade

-Harnessing the potential of ICTs to strive towards realising the post 2015 development goals.
+Exploring and promoting all affordable options for to enable affordable information access, including but not solely limited to market based information.

+Addressing e-environment issues and challenges, developing Green IT and using ICTs to combat climate change.

+Emphasizing on the importance of creating appropriate national strategies and policies for the advancement of WSIS /ICT for development goals

-Cooperating at the National, Regional and Global level is essential.
+Cooperation among all stakeholders at the National, Regional and Global level is essential.

-that converge with the basic principles of inclusive information society.
+Engourage the development of frameworks that converge with the basic principles of inclusive information society.

 ISOC, Civil Society: Deleted

-Encouraging and maintaining open standards and open innovation in the ICT sector and the internet
+Encouraging and maintaining open standards and innovation in the ICT sector and the internet

-ISOC, Civil Society: Encouraging and maintaining open standards and open innovation in the ICT sector and the internet
+ISOC, Civil Society: Encouraging and maintaining open standards and innovation in the ICT sector and the internet

-APIG, Civil Society: Encouraging and maintaining open standards and innovation in the ICT sector and the internet
+APIG, Civil Society: Encouraging and maintaining open standards and innovation in the ICT sector and the internetAccelerating the globalization of ICANN and IANA functions

-, Deploying of e-services to marginalized and disadvantaged members of society.
+Focusing on the optimum set, quality and security of e-services is essential, Deploying of e-services to marginalized and disadvantaged members of society.

-ISOC, Civil Society: Focusing on the optimum set, quality and security of e-services is essential, Deploying of e-services to marginalized and disadvantaged members of society.Using providers of public access, such as libraries to help people access information resources they need and develop information literacy skills
+ISOC, Civil Society: Focusing on the optimum set, of availability, quality and security of e-services is essential, Deploying of e-services to marginalized and disadvantaged members of society.

+Supporting providers of public access in the community such as libraries to help people access information resources they need and develop information literacy skills to improve their lives.

-Supporting the development and implementation of cloud computing and its policies.
+Supporting policies to promote development and implementation of cloud computing. .

+Recognizing and respecting to the every nation-state’s sovereignty in information society and the national government’s obligation to protect national ICT infrastructures and services and its citizens’ rights

-ISOC, Civil Society:
+ISOC, Civil Society: Recognizing the respective roles of all stakeholders, in line with the Tunis agenda.

 Canada, Government: Deleted

-Clear commitment from governments and intergovernmental organizations to support and facilitate enabling regulatory and investment environments.
+Clear commitment from all stakeholders to support and facilitate enabling regulatory, legal and investment environments for ICT for Development

-Russian Federation, Government: Clear commitment from governments and intergovernmental organizations with involvement of governments and intergovernmental organizations to support and facilitate enabling regulatory and investment environments.
+Russian Federation, Government: Clear commitment from governments and intergovernmental organizations with involvement of all stakeholders to support and facilitate enabling regulatory, legal and investment environments for ICT for Development.

 Strengthening the use and development of transformative technology to enable more sustainable social and economic development.

-Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participation, which has been so successful on the internet, into other areas of national and international ICT governance.

-ISOC, Civil Society: Further deepening and broadening of the multistakeholder process in the in the governance of ICTs, including the extension of the principle of multi-stakeholder participation where all stakeholders are fully aware od their roles and responsibilities,, which has been so successful in allowing all interested stakeholder to participate in discussions and decision-making on the Internet, into other areas of national and international ICT governance.
+Further deepening and broadening of the multistakeholder process in the in the governance of ICTs, including the extension of the principle of multi-stakeholder participation where all stakeholders are fully aware od their roles and responsibilities,, which has been so successful in allowing all interested stakeholder to participate in discussions and decision-making on the Internet, into other areas of national and international ICT governance.

-Canada, Government: Further deepening and broadening of the multistakeholder process in the in the governance of ICTs, including the extension of the principle of multi-stakeholder participation where all stakeholders are fully aware od their roles and responsibilities,, which has been so successful in allowing all interested stakeholder to participate in discussions and decision-making on the Internet, into other areas of national and international ICT governance.
+ISOC, Civil Society: Further deepening and broadening of the multistakeholder process in the in the governance of ICTs, including the extension of the principle of multi-stakeholder participation where all stakeholders have respective roles and responsibilities,, which has been so successful in allowing all interested stakeholder to participate in discussions and decision-making on the Internet, into other areas of national and international ICT governance.

+Canada, Government: Further deepening and broadening multi-stakeholder participation, which has been so successful in allowing all interested stakeholder to participate in discussions and decision-making on the Internet